LewisRKeeble/Noteit/README.md

 ## To run this yourself: Either use yum or apt

-1. install git:
+1. Install git:

   `yum install git`

-2. clone the github repo using:
+2. Clone the github repo using:

   `git clone https://github.com/LewisRKeeble/Noteit.git`

-3. cd into the directory and install node and postgres:
+3. Cd into the directory and install node and postgres:

   `cd Noteit/ `
   `yum install nodejs`